opencog/atomspace/opencog/atomspace/README.md

 ------
 Conclusion: Design A3 seems like the best, for now.
-See the [DeepSpace README](README-DeepSpace.md) for a mor detailed discussion.
+See the [DeepSpace README](README-DeepSpace.md) for a more detailed discussion.

 -------------------------